 Contract For Deed (Articles of Agreement)

-Contract sales can vary quite a bit but often retain some core elements.
-In a typical contract for deed we see the buyer pays the seller monthly Principle, Interest as well as 1/12 of the sellers current Taxes and Insurance.
+Contract sales can vary but often retain some core elements.
+The buyer pays the seller monthly payment of Principle and Interest, as well as 1/12 of the seller’s current Taxes and Homeowner’s Insurance.
 No mortgage insurance is required.
-Most often the mortgage paperwork states a buyer cannot make significant property changes without the seller’s approval and must use professional licensed contractors
+Most often contract mortgage paperwork states a buyer cannot make significant property changes (i.e. an addition or work requiring a city permit) without the seller’s approval and must use professionally licensed/bonded contractors.

-In every scenario you need to have decent credit and have steady reliable income.
+In every scenario above a buyer will need to have decent credit and have steady reliable income.